 Like this guy on a sailboat:

-Alright already, this is a book tour, isn’t it?
-Time to get to see some sites in the book.
+Since this is a book tour, it is time to get to see some sites in the book.
 Don’t you worry because we are headed to a pivotal point in the book.

 Without further ado, I give you…